 Any School of Pharmacy web editor is eligible to use Siteimprove.
 To express interest, contact us at Website Support.

 Senior Front-end Developer Frank Farm will walk you through an initial training session.
 Afterwards, you’re welcome to begin using Siteimprove with or without additional training:

-After your participation in the pilot is confirmed and your account has been set up, log in with the following link, choosing UCSF as your identity provider.
+After your participation in the pilot is confirmed and your account has been set up, log in with your MyAccess credentials using the following link and choosing UCSF as your identity provider.

 For your first few times needing help, contact us at Website Support.

 After you have grown more comfortable using Siteimprove, you’re also welcome to use the Help Center link in the top right corner of any Siteimprove page to access Guides and FAQs, community forums, and direct help from Siteimprove Support.